-Submittals and documentation for Single Family projects must be per Table 7.03.
-All items indicated as "Yes" must be submitted to Minnesota Housing at the Initial Application, Post-Board Approval, End of Construction phase as indicated.
+Submittals and documentation for SF projects must be per Table 7.03.
+All items indicated as "Yes" must be submitted to Minnesota Housing at the Preconstruction Phase or at the End of Construction Phase, as indicated.

 Table 7.03 Single Family Submittals and Documentation